Discover how CoHost can improve marketing performance

 What should your newsletter include?

-• New Episode Reminders: Let your subscribers know about any new episodes that have been released and write a one-liner that would entice them to want to tune in.
+• New episode reminders: Let your subscribers know about any new episodes that have been released and write a one-liner that would entice them to want to tune in.

-• Expand on Episode Content: Are there any visual materials or additional reading that could complement your latest episode?
+• Expand on episode content: Are there any visual materials or additional reading that could complement your latest episode?
 You can also consider adding links to your newsletter that give readers additional information on the topics your latest episodes covered.

-• List Upcoming Guests: You can take listeners behind the scenes by teasing your upcoming guests.
+• List upcoming guests: You can take listeners behind the scenes by teasing your upcoming guests.
 But to get your audience to be even more engaged you could ask readers to submit questions for your upcoming guests.
 It’s the perfect way to have your audience come on a journey with you.

-• Curated Third-Party Content: Include links or resources that are connected to your podcast’s subject matter.
+• Curated third-party content: Include links or resources that are connected to your podcast’s subject matter.
 This is a great way for your audience to discover other creators and for you to add value.

-Supplementing your podcast episodes with blog posts is a great way to keep your audience interested.
 We all know that with podcasts, the topics discussed can be limited, especially if you’re doing interviews.
-Your listeners want to hear more opinions, stories, research, and blogs are a great way to serve up this supplemental information.
-It’s easy to direct your audience to your blog posts as a call-to-action at the end of the episode or within your shownotes.
+Your listeners want to hear more opinions, stories, and research -- and blogs are a great way to serve up this supplemental information.
+Plus, it’s easy to direct your audience to your blog posts as a call to action at the end of the episode or within your show notes.

-By writing blogs on the same topic, you have created a space where your audience can leave feedback (good and bad!), reviews, questions and comments that you have the ability to interact with.
+By writing blogs on the same topic, you have created a space where your audience can leave feedback (good and bad!), reviews, questions, and comments that you have the ability to interact with.
 This will in turn allow you to continue to build a relationship with them by responding back but also keep informed about the things that most matter to your listeners and find ways to incorporate that into your show.

 Blogs also serve the purpose of helping your podcast’s SEO.
 Blogs are much easier to discover in search engines, even though Google recently allowed podcasts to be more searchable.
 Still, your podcast won’t get the organic push you expect.